sendgrid/docs/content/docs/ui/managing-contacts/email-address-validation.md

 "has_suspected_bounces":false}},"ip_address":"65.101.243.157"}}
 ```

+There is a limit of 50 sources.
+Sources are automatically deleted once the last validation to use that source falls off the 30 day window.
+You can continue to make validations without a source if you’ve hit the limit.

 ### Options for Integration

 The Email Validation API allows flexibility for integrating in multiple ways, but for simplicity we'll focus on validating emails in a signup form.
 A signup form is anywhere you are capturing email addresses.
 This could be a lead capture signup form like requesting a content piece or an account signup.